jacktheripper7/sauce-labs-mobile-automation/README.md

 ### 📝 Assumptions & Limitations

-  - **App Stability:** The app under test is assumed to be stable and consistent (as it is a Sauce Labs demo app).
+  - **App Stability:** The app under test is assumed to be stable and consistent (as it is a Sauce Labs demo app), but has some known issues.
   - **Negative Flows:** Negative scenarios like network errors are simulated by toggling the network state.
   - **iOS Support:** iOS support can be added in a similar branch.
-  - **API Validation:** This is limited to frameworks that support network interception.
+  - **API Validation:** Interception and validation of login or checkout API requests/responses can be added in a separate branch.
+Once we figure out how to do this, we can add it to the pipeline.

 ### 💡 Edge Case Coverage

   - Invalid logins, missing fields, empty cart, rapid user actions, network loss, etc., are all covered.
   - **Known Bug:** An order can be completed without adding items to the cart.
+(Scenario Test Case: `CartCheckoutTests.testCheckoutWithEmptyCart()`)
   - **CI Flakiness:** The `selectSpecificProduct` test may fail in the CI workflow but passes locally.
 This is a known issue.

 ### 🔧 Possible Improvements

   - Add more stable waits or retry logic to address CI workflow flakiness.
-  - Enhance negative flow coverage (e.g., empty cart, API failures).
+  - Enhance negative flow coverage
   - Implement screenshot/video capture on test failures for better debugging.
   - Improve CI environment configuration for emulator stability.
   - Expand API validations and network simulation.